humanbydefinition/p5.asciify/docs/docs/guides/first-rendering-pipeline.md

 <br />

-In this sketch, we use the `drawAsciify()` function to apply an inversion filter to the main canvas, which is done using the `p5.js` function `filter(INVERT);`.
+In this sketch, we use the [`drawAsciify()`](../api/interfaces/P5AsciifyExtensions#drawasciify) function to apply an inversion filter to the main canvas, which is done using the `p5.js` function [`filter(INVERT)`](https://p5js.org/reference/p5/filter/).
 This will invert the colors of the ASCII representation, making it look like a negative image.

-You can use `drawAsciify()` similarly to the `draw()` function in `p5.js`, so there are no limitations on what you can do with it.
-Since we are in a `WebGL` context, we could also apply the asciified texture to a 3D shape using `texture(asciifier.texture);` and `box();`, for example.
+You can use [`drawAsciify()`](../api/interfaces/P5AsciifyExtensions#drawasciify) similarly to the [`draw()`](https://p5js.org/reference/p5/draw/) function in `p5.js`, so there are no limitations on what you can do with it.
+Since we are in a `WebGL` context, we could also apply the asciified texture to a 3D shape using [`texture(asciifier.texture)`](https://p5js.org/reference/p5/texture/) and [`box()`](https://p5js.org/reference/p5/box/), for example.
 This way, you can create complex 3D scenes with ASCII representations of textures applied to them.

 ## Updating properties during runtime

-Since we just learned that `p5.asciify` encapsulates everything that happens in the `draw()` loop, with the ASCII representation being generated and drawn to the main canvas *afterwards*, it makes sense to update the properties of the rendering pipeline during the `draw()` loop to see the changes in the frame that's rendered next.
-Changes to the properties being done in the `drawAsciify()` function will be applied to the frame after the one being rendered at the moment.
+Since we just learned that `p5.asciify` encapsulates everything that happens in the [`draw()`](https://p5js.org/reference/p5/draw/) loop, with the ASCII representation being generated and drawn to the main canvas *afterwards*, it makes sense to update the properties of the rendering pipeline during the [`draw()`](https://p5js.org/reference/p5/draw/) loop to see the changes in the frame that's rendered next.
+Changes to the properties being done in the [`drawAsciify()`](../api/interfaces/P5AsciifyExtensions#drawasciify) function will be applied to the frame after the one being rendered at the moment.

-Besides updating the properties by calling a renderers `update()` function, where we can pass any number of properties to update, we can also call individual functions like `.enabled(boolean)` or `.flipVertically(boolean)` to update the properties of the renderer.
+Besides updating the properties by calling a renderers [`update()`](../api/p5.asciify/namespaces/renderers/classes/P5AsciifyRenderer#update) function, where we can pass any number of properties to update, we can also call individual functions like [`enabled(boolean)`](../api/p5.asciify/namespaces/renderers/classes/P5AsciifyRenderer#enabled) or [`flipVertically(boolean)`](../api/p5.asciify/namespaces/renderers/namespaces/renderer2d/namespaces/feature/classes/P5AsciifyAbstractFeatureRenderer2D#flipvertically) to update the properties of the renderer.

 <SandpackEditor
   sketch={UpdateSketch}